kief/spin-example-webserver/README.md

 # Usage

-To manage the project as an entity, use the Makefile in the base of the **simple-env** folder.
+To manage the project as an entity, use the Makefile in the base of the **simple-stack** folder.
 Run `make` to see what it can do.
 This is about managing the project in source control and pipelines.

-To manage an instance of the project (i.e. a server and its infrastructure), use the Makefile in the **simple-env/infra** folder.
+To manage an instance of the project (i.e. a server and its infrastructure), use the Makefile in the **simple-stack/infra** folder.
 Run `make` without any arguments in that folder to see how to use it.